 The panel chair determines the order in which members question the candidate.
 The panel chair may wish to begin the process by asking the candidate to give a brief outline of their work or may give the advisor the opportunity to ask an opening question.
-It is helpful to agree beforehand on the amount of time allotted each examiner so that all panelists may participate.
+It is helpful to agree beforehand on the amount of time allotted to each examiner so that all panelists may participate.

 Oral examinations normally last about 90 minutes.
 However, some situations may call for more time.
 The expectation is that to receive Honors, the submitted written portion and examined thesis should be the equivalent of an "A" thesis.
 While faculty and the Honors Committee recognize the importance of the growth that occurs during the process of researching and writing the thesis, to receive Honors the student's submitted product should be an exceptional one.
 Specific standards and expectations about what constitutes Honors level work are determined by individual departments and programs.

-The panel chair is responsible for forwarding the Panel Evaluation Form, which reports the examination results and is signed by each member of the panel to Academic Services, 7 Lane Hall, immediately following the examination.
+The panel chair is responsible for submitting the Panel Evaluation Form, which reports the examination results.
+After the panel chair submits the form, it will automatically be forwarded to each member of the panel to confirm the results with their electronic signature.